Fair allocation of indivisible items with conflict graphs: Introduction

 The goal of our research is a characterization of the computational complexity of \textsc{Fair $k$-Division Under Conflicts} for different classes of conflict graphs.
-We study the boundary between strongly NP-hard cases and those where a pseudo-polynomial algorithm can be derived for constant $k$.
+We study the boundary between strongly NP-hard cases and those where a pseudo-polynomial algorithm can be derived for a constant $k$.
 Observation~\ref{obs:SantaNP} implies that this is the only type of positive result we can achieve.
-Moreover, considering Observation~\ref{obs:NP-strong-k=1}, it only makes sense to consider graph classes where the independent set problem is polynomially solvable.
+Moreover, considering Observation~\ref{obs:NP-strong-k=1}, it only makes sense to consider graph classes where the \textsc{Weighted Independent Set} problem is \hbox{(pseudo-)polynomially} solvable.
 One such prominent example is the class of perfect graphs (see~\cite{MR936633}).
-Thus, in this paper we concentrate (mainly) on various subclasses of perfect graphs as depicted in Figure~\ref{fig:Hasse}. {Additionally, we show how to adapt the algorithm for chordal graphs to obtain a pseudo-polynomial algorithm for graphs of bounded treewidth.}
+Thus, in this paper we concentrate (mainly) on various subclasses of perfect graphs as depicted in Figure~\ref{fig:Hasse}.
+Additionally, we show how to adapt the algorithm for chordal graphs to obtain a pseudo-polynomial algorithm for graphs of bounded treewidth. { For $k=2$ our pseudopolynomial dynamic programming approaches generalize the standard dynamic program for the {\sc Knapsack} problem.}